ghbhaha/COT_bootable_recovery/README.md

 	* Sideloadable (sdcard) theme support.
 	* ADB Sideload.

-Please note the following in regards to this branch.
+<pre> Please note the following in regards to this branch.
 ====================================================

 <ul>